Right to Know / Open Records Requests

 In accordance with the Right–to–Know and Open Records laws, Schuylkill Township has appointed the following officials as Open Records Officers:

-The procedures and rules were established by Township Resolution No. 2017-07, as amended.
+The procedures and rules were established by Resolution No. 2023-07 (PDF), as amended.

-To file an official Right-to-Know request, please download and fill out the appropriate Right to Know Request Form and submit it to the Township (by mail or email).
-The forms are also available at the Township Building.
+To file an official Right-to-Know request, please download and fill out the appropriate Right-to-Know Request Form and submit it to the Township (by mail or email).
+The forms are also available at the Township Building, located at:

-Duplication costs: Fees for duplication of records have been set in compliance with the Right-to-Know law and may be found in the Township’s policy.
-Due to restrictions imposed by the Federal Copyright Act, the Township cannot make copies of building, site, or subdivision & land development plans, including sealed architectural and engineered plans.
+Fees for duplication of records have been set in compliance with the Right-to-Know law and may be found in the Township's policy.
+Due to restrictions imposed by the Federal Copyright Act, the Township cannot make copies of building, site, or subdivision and land development plans, including sealed architectural and engineered plans.
 The plans may be inspected at the Township but may not be photocopied or photographed.
-This restriction also applies to Zoning Hearing Board transcripts and other documents prepared by a profession stenographer.
+This restriction also applies to Zoning Hearing Board transcripts and other documents prepared by a professional stenographer.

 State Office of Open Records